Toggle: English / Spanish

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about the patient's medical history and symptoms.
+The provider will perform a physical exam and ask questions about the child's medical history and symptoms.
 Questions may include:

 - When did you first notice this?
 Was it present at birth, or did it develop as the child grew?